ValMilkevich/code-conf.com/_speakers/rasmushald.md

 ---
 name: Rasmus Hald
 bio:  >
-  As an Microsoft Technical Evangelist covering disciplines like DevOps, Infrastructure Modernization and Cloudification, Rasmus is part of a team of ninjas that travels this great planet to spread the word about awesome technology by Microsoft.
+  As a Microsoft Technical Evangelist covering disciplines like DevOps, Infrastructure Modernization and Cloudification, Rasmus is part of a team of ninjas that travel this great planet to spread the word about awesome technology by Microsoft.
 position: Technical Evangelist, Microsoft
 img: /images/speakers/rasmushald.jpg
 social: >